Lawmakers debate fix after conservation fund lapses

 - Outside prosecutor argues why she would not bring criminal charges against Kavanaugh

-Sen. Richard Burr, R-N.C., called the 54-year-old fund one of the most popular and effective programs Congress has ever created.
+“We put something in the budget to deal with the backlog, not enough, but Congress has tried in different ways,” Portman said on Tuesday.
+“To me, it’s about good stewardship.
+It’s about saving tax dollars over the long term with predictable funding for capital expenditures. “

-“I know my colleagues agree with me,” Burr said last week on the Senate floor.
+Portman and other lawmakers also praised the bill to reauthorize the 54-year-old conservation fund.

+Sen. Richard Burr, R-N.C., called the fund one of the most popular and effective programs Congress has ever created.
 Burr called the congressional inaction frustrating, since no one disagrees that the program is valuable and cost-effective.

 The program uses federal royalties from offshore oil and gas drilling to fund conservation and public recreation projects around the country.
 The fund is authorized to collect $900 million a year but generally receives less than half that amount from Congress.